fterh/heimdall/README.md

 ### List aliases

 Email `list@yourverifieddomain.com`.
 You will receive a list of all aliases as a reply.

+Dev note: This reads up to a maximum of 1MB of data (due to AWS's limitations).

 ### Remove an alias